 Take It One Step At A Time

-Take it one step at a time.
 Don’t explain the entire algorithm to them of all of the possibilities.
 As you encounter issues, explain what you’re doing and why in simple and concise terms.
-Reiterate and reexplain as much as possible.
+Reiterate and re-explain as needed.

 Ask Them For Any Questions

-Even if you remain calm, explain along the way, and get them successfully converted back to NSR, make sure you go over everything that just happened with them once the dust settles.
+Even if you remain calm, explain along the way, and get them successfully converted back to normal sinus rhythm, make sure you go over everything that just happened with them once the dust settles.
 They will most likely be in a much better mental place to truly understand what the heck just happened.

 Whenever they are thinking about doing this, don’t give them anything to eat or drink until they’re done.
 (Sometimes they puke after they get shocked.)
-Typically, they give some conscious sedation and we don’t want anyone aspirating.
+Typically, they give some conscious sedation and we don’t want anyone aspirating/choking on vomit.

 Tell Family/Visitors To Wait Outside